Recent Activity

 0001_name.sql) from the migrations folder — other files are left untouched - Resets migration reservations in the coordinator database

-Note: After this operation all migration scripts matching the naming pattern are removed and the baseline contains the consolidated history.
-New branches will start from this state.
+Note: When migration scripts exist, all scripts matching the naming pattern are removed, the baseline contains the consolidated history, and the reference database is recreated from that refreshed baseline.
+If no migrations exist, the sync completes without changing the baseline or reference database.
+New branches will start from the refreshed state.
 If a failure occurs before the baseline is replaced, the temporary database is cleaned up and the original baseline is preserved.
 Failures after the baseline has been replaced may leave some cleanup steps only partially completed.

 MCP Tools Reference